gabrielkrieshok/digital-development-guide/topics/digital-literacy.md

 - [Hive Learning Networks](https://hivelearningnetworks.org/) — Growing constellation of communities around the globe that are championing digital skills and web literacy through connected learning.
 - [ISOC (Internet Society)](http://internetsociety.org/) — Promotes the open development, evolution, and use of the Internet for the benefit of all people throughout the world.
-- [Mozilla Foundation](http://mozilla.org/en-US/foundation/) — Non-profit organization that promotes openness, innovation and participation on the Internet.
+- [Mozilla Foundation](http://mozilla.org/en-US/foundation/) — Nonprofit organization that promotes openness, innovation and participation on the Internet.
 - [Shuttleworth Foundation](http://shuttleworthfoundation.org/) — Privately funded Purpose Trust that focuses opening knowledge resources.
 - [Sunlight Foundation](http://sunlightfoundation.com/) — National, nonpartisan, nonprofit organization that uses the tools of civic tech, open data, policy analysis and journalism to make our government and politics more accountable and transparent to all.